Lazy-Solutions/AdvancedSceneManager/patches/readme.md

 - Fixed SceneAsset inspector throwing null ref when adding scene as standalone.
 - Fixed fade loading screen being force included in build (unless default pause screen is enabled).
 Note that scene will have to be removed from Profile.standalone manually in inspector for profile.
 - Fixed manual edit of build settings.
+- Fixed nullref in SceneSetupManager.Restore()

+#### !
+Important, if you are unfamiliar with git !
+- Automated git install when installing from dependency manager window (windows only).

 ## Patches for Advanced Scene Manager